 - Social or cultural ties in each country;

 - Prior efforts to establish permanent residence in the U.S. and prior U.S. immigration violations

 Again, these aren’t rigid guidelines applied to every type of nonimmigrant visa.
 In fact, there are exceptions to the rules.
 For example, for an applicant applying for an F-1 student visa, there is some leniency provided for the applicant.
 The Department of State understands that the typical student is young, without employment, without family dependents, without substantial personal assets, and often without very specific plans for the future.
-So consular officers will consider the “residence abroad” requirement for students in a broader light, and instead to focus on the student applicant’s short-term intent.
+Thus, consular officers will consider the “residence abroad” requirement for students in a broader light, and instead focus on the student applicant’s short-term intent.
 A decision to grant an F-1 visa is therefore based on the applicant’s immediate intent – not on what that intent might be in the future.

 A dual intent visa allows a foreign national to enter the United States as a nonimmigrant but retain the option to apply for a green card (permanent residence) in the future.
 There are some types of visas that simply don’t fit the mold of a true nonimmigrant intent.
 Several visas inherently contain the possibility that the visitor will become a permanent resident in the U.S. Therefore, a dual intent doctrine was established.

 K Visas for Fiancés and Spouses

 The K-1 fiancé visa is used by a foreign fiancé to enter the U.S. and marry a U.S. citizen.
 The K-3 visa is used by the spouse of a U.S. citizen to enter the U.S. while waiting for a pending Form I-130 alien petition filed by the U.S. citizen spouse listing him/her as beneficiary.
 In each case, these are spouses (or future spouses) of U.S. citizens that will granted the privileges of immediate relatives.
 K-1 fiancés enter the U.S. as nonimmigrants but clearly have the intent to marry a U.S. citizen and generally immigrate to the U.S. Thus, the K-1 is known as a dual intent visa.